 Despite treatment with melphalan and prednisone in addition to supportive measures, the disease progressed, and the patient died approximately one year later.

-The incidence of immunoglobulin light chain amyloidosis in Olmsted County, Minnesota is 0.89 out of 100,000 per year (75).
-From this figure, Kyle has estimated that about 2500 new cases will appear each year (75).
+The incidence of immunoglobulin light chain amyloidosis in Olmsted County, Minnesota is 0.89 out of 100,000 per year (73).
+From this figure, Kyle has estimated that about 2225 new cases should occur each year in the United States (73).

 From a neurologic standpoint, the axonal neuropathies of late life present the greatest differential difficulty (Table 3).
 Many of these can present initially with small fiber sensory loss (pain and temperature) with relative sparing of motor and discriminative functions and considerable spontaneous neuropathic pain.
 These can be separated by laboratory testing and by biopsy if necessary.
 A more practical approach than early biopsy in undifferentiated cases, especially indolent cases over 60 years of age with negative laboratory studies, is to follow the patients longitudinally.
 Those with progressive involvement, especially if there is a monoclonal gammopathy or if other organs are involved, may require biopsy.

 Type of neuropathy (all or some features)

 SM, AN, AX